bwind/doshit/README.md

 # dothis
-Job queue for Python and NodeJS using Redis
+Job queue for Python and NodeJS using Redis.

 ## creating a task / job directly in redis